wmhilton-stoplight/platform-docs/2a.-style-guides/h-create-custom-functions.md

 <!-- theme: info -->
 <!--Shared style guides are available on the **Professional** and **Enterprise** plans.-->

-> This feature is in preview.
+> This is a limited access feature.
 Reach out to nauman@stoplight.io for more information.

 Stoplight's [core functions](https://meta.stoplight.io/docs/spectral/ZG9jOjExNg-core-functions) are intended to meet most rule validation needs, but you may need functions to solve advanced use cases.

 Custom functions are any JavaScript function compliant with the `RulesetFunction` type.
 See our guidance for [writing custom functions](https://meta.stoplight.io/docs/spectral/ZG9jOjI1MTkw-custom-functions#writing-functions).

-Once you've written custom functions, add them to your style guide and use them to evaulate rules.
+Once you've written custom functions, add them to your style guide and use them to evaluate rules.

 ## Add a Custom Function